-When it comes to home improvements, we generally focus on the flooring, walls, interior finishing and many other minor and finer details without giving the roof a second thought.
+When it comes to home improvements, we generally focus on the flooring, walls, interior finishing, and many other minors and finer details without giving the roof a second thought.
 That is until they begin to leak and ruin everything!

 What you may not realize is that by the time the roof is leaking and the damages, rot or cracks are more noticeable, the roofing and the underlying structures will have undergone extensive deterioration that will require costly replacement.
 You shouldn’t wait that long to make an intervention to repair or replace your roof.